Opens June 1 for summer 2019 season!

 - Members and children under 12, free

-The Museum offers school group tours for Evergreen House all year and seasonally at Quaker House.
+The Museum offers school group tours seasonally at Quaker House and all year at Evergreen House.
 The typical group rate is $2.00 per person (including children).
-Workshops and programs might include additional supplies and will be charged accordingly.
 Please contact us in advance to book a time and for more information.
-For further information regarding specific programs please seen the Learning section of this website.
+Also see the Learning section of this website, for further information regarding specific programs.

 The Quaker House Story